rebzhaki/rebzhaki/README.md

 Thank you for visiting my profile.
 Get acquainted with with my repos.

 - 👋 Hi...we here to find solutions!
 Right?
 Am Rebecca
-- 👀 Am a web3 developer learning with Solidity
+- 👀 I am a web3 developer learning with Solidity
-- 💞️ I'm looking to collaborations and making new friends in tech...
+- 💞️ Tech...
 - 📫 Let's code

 # Github Stats